jesseangelis/NoTraDAM/README.md

 - 1. For every chromosome-strand combination a transcript subset is selected from the reference and query annotation
 - 2. Matches where there is an overlap of the transcript start and end postions are found
 - 3. For each match the best allignment is found and a simularity score is calculated.
 This is the number of identical bases divided by the length of the allignment.
-- 4. For each reference and query transcript the maximum found similarity is saved.
+- 4. For each reference and query transcript the maximum similarity is saved.
-- 5. Based on a similarity threshold tpr and fdr are calculated
+- 5. Based on a given similarity threshold the tpr and fdr are calculated

 ### True positive rate (Sensetivity)